-There are significant issues with portal vein delivery of islets and potentially other therapeutic cells that we believe could be improved with Sernova's technologies.
-For example, following islet infusion with portal vein delivery, there is a significant initial reduction in surviving islets due to an immediate blood-mediated inflammatory reaction (IBMIR), which may damage and destroy a substantial proportion of the islet cells infused into the portal vein.
-Due to the persistent death of islets through portal vein infusion, often islets from multiple donor organs are required to achieve efficacy or even insulin independence and this effect is often transient.
-Furthermore, undesirable portal vein hypertension, thrombosis, and liver steatosis (fatty liver) may occur following cell transplant into the portal vein.
+Despite the positive effects, there are significant issues with portal vein delivery of islets and potentially other therapeutic stem cell derived technologies that we believe could be improved with Sernova's technologies.
+For example, following islet infusion with portal vein delivery, there is a significant reduction due to cell death in surviving islets due to an immediate blood-mediated inflammatory reaction (IBMIR), which may damage and destroy a substantial proportion of the islet cells infused into the portal vein.
+Due to the persistent death of islets following portal vein infusion, often islets from multiple donor organs are required to achieve efficacy or even insulin independence and this effect is often transient.
+Furthermore, undesirable portal vein hypertension, thrombosis, and liver steatosis (fatty liver) may occur following cell transplant into the portal vein limiting the number of times cells may be infused into the portal vein.
 Also, the proportion of patients with insulin independence decreases over time, likely due to continued islet destruction with multiple etiologies.
 A further shortcoming of portal vein transplant is that infusion of cells into the portal vein is limited to available donor islets and for safety reasons is not easily amenable to technologies such as glucose-responsive insulin-producing stem cell-derived cells, or xenogeneic cells being developed to overcome the limited supply of donor islet cells as these cells are not retrievable.
+The only way to remove such liver infused cell technologies is to remove the liver, requiring a liver transplant, which becomes a life-threatening issue due to the lack of donor organs.

-As noted in Table 1 below, we believe the Cell Pouch can alleviate a number of important issues with portal vein transplantation.
-In the Cell Pouch system, the therapeutic cells live within a tissue matrix surrounded by microvessels, similar to the islets' natural microenvironment in the pancreas rather than being subjected to a constant flow of blood with immune-reactive cells, which is believed to lead to IBMIR.
+As noted in Table 1 below, we believe the Cell Pouch System can alleviate a number of important issues with portal vein transplantation.
+In the Cell Pouch System, the therapeutic cells live within a tissue matrix surrounded by microvessels, similar to the islets' natural microenvironment in the pancreas rather than being subjected to a constant flow of blood with immune-reactive cells, which is believed to lead to IBMIR.
 This eliminates the portal infused inflammatory response enabling improved islet survival and potentially lowers the number of islets or other sources of insulin-producing cells that need to be transplanted.
-Consequently, in improving the cell therapy placement, fewer donor pancreata than what are currently being used for portal vein transplantation would be required.
-In addition, known side effects of an infusion into the portal vein such as portal vein hypertension, thrombosis, and liver steatosis (fatty liver), along with the costs of treating them, are expected to be eliminated with the application of Sernova's Cell Pouch technology (see Table 1).
+Consequently, in improving the cell therapy placement, fewer donor pancreata (a marginal islet cell dose) than what are currently being used for portal vein transplantation is anticipated to be required.
+In addition, known side effects of an infusion into the portal vein such as portal vein hypertension, thrombosis, and liver steatosis (fatty liver), along with the costs of treating them are expected to be eliminated with the application of Sernova's Cell Pouch System, especially as we develop glucose responsive stem cell technologies (see Table 1).